 2021 Fisher, M., Mackean, T., George, E., Friel, S., & Baum, F. (2021).
 Stakeholder perceptions of policy implementation for Indigenous health and cultural safety: A study of Australia's 'Closing the Gap' policies.
 Australian Journal of Public Administration, 80(2), 239-260.

 2020 Fairlie, L., Stanley, M., George, E., Sereda, B., & Mosewich, A. D. (2020).
 Navigating the shift from netballer to former netballer: the experience of retirement from elite netball in Australia.
 Sport in Society, 23(7), 1100-1118.

 2019 George, E., & Stanley, M. (2019).
 Exploring the occupational injustices of human trafficking.
 Journal of Occupational Science, 26(3), 394-407.

 2018 George, E., & Stanley, M. (2018).
 Occupational therapy and the fight against human trafficking.
 Norwegian Journal of Occupational Therapy: Ergoterapeuten, 61(4), 50-53.
-2018 George, E., McNaughton, D., & Tsourtos, G. (2018).
-"It's just about the crime, not the victim": critical insights from Australian service providers working with victims of human trafficking.
+2018 George, E., Tsourtos, G., & McNaughton, D. (2018).
+'It's just about the crime, not the victim': critical insights from Australian service providers working with people who have been trafficked.
 Current Issues in Criminal Justice, 30(1), 1-18.

 DOI Scopus4 WoS3 Europe PMC1

 2017 George, E., McNaughton, D., & Tsourtos, G. (2017).
 An Interpretive Analysis of Australia’s Approach to Human Trafficking and Its Focus on Criminal Justice Over Public Health.
 Journal of Human Trafficking, 3(2), 81-92.